Major general (United States)

 In the United States Armed Forces, a major general is a two-star general officer in the United States Army, Marine Corps, Air Force, and Space Force.

 A major general ranks above a brigadier general and below a lieutenant general.
 The pay grade of major general is O-8.
 It is equivalent to the rank of rear admiral in the other United States uniformed services which use naval ranks.
 It is abbreviated as MG in the Army, MajGen in the Marine Corps, and Maj Gen in the Air Force and Space Force.

-Major general is the highest permanent peacetime rank in the uniformed services as higher ranks are technically temporary and linked to specific positions, although virtually all officers promoted to those ranks are approved to retire at their highest earned rank.
+Major general is the highest permanent peacetime rank that can be conferred upon a commissioned officer in the uniformed services (except when General of the Army and General of the Air Force have been authorized and granted by Congress) as higher ranks are technically temporary and linked to specific positions, although virtually all officers promoted to those ranks are approved to retire at their highest earned rank.
 A major general typically commands division-sized units of 10,000 to 15,000 soldiers.

 The Civil Air Patrol also uses the rank of major general, which is its highest rank and is held only by its national commander.

 Statutory limits

-The United States Code explicitly limits the total number of general officers that may be on active duty at any given time.
-The total number of active duty general officers is capped at 231 for the Army, 62 for the Marine Corps, and 198 for the Air Force.
+The United States Code explicitly limits the total number of general officers that may be on active duty at any given time, capped at 219 for the Army, 64 for the Marine Corps, 171 for the Air Force, and 21 for the Space Force.
 Some of these slots are reserved or finitely set by statute.
 For example, the Deputy Judge Advocate General of the Army is a major general in the Army; the same rank is held by the Deputy Judge Advocate General of the Air Force; the Army's Chief of Engineers is also appointed as a major general and thereafter promoted to lieutenant general.